-All Independent Directors of the Board are members of the BRiC to support strong risk governance and oversight.
-They constructively challenge management's proposals and decisions on risk management arising from business activities.
-The Board is also assisted by the BAC, the Board Remuneration Committee (BRC) and the BGCC in its oversight of financial and non-financial risk.
+All independent Voting Directors of the Board (Independent Directors) are members of the BRiC.
+The BRiC constructively challenges management's proposals and decisions on risk management arising from Macquarie's activities.
+The Board is also assisted by the BAC, the BRC and the BGCC in its oversight of financial and non-financial risk.

 During each year, including the most recent year, the Board monitored the operation of Macquarie's risk management framework to satisfy itself that the framework continues to be sound and that Macquarie is operating with due regard to the risk appetite set by the Board.
 Key components of the framework are reviewed by the relevant Risk Management Group (RMG) divisions and the results are reported to the Board.
-The Internal Audit Division reviews the compliance with, and effectiveness of, Macquarie's risk management framework.
-The rolling three-year internal audit plan covers all material elements of the framework on a rotational basis.
+The Internal Audit Division (IAD) independently and objectively reviews the compliance with, and effectiveness of, Macquarie's risk management framework, with coverage of all material elements of the framework over any 3-year period.

-The risk management framework has been established on the premise that a disciplined approach to risk management is best maintained with a single risk management framework located within Macquarie that applies to all Macquarie's Operating and Central Service Groups (including MBL and its subsidiaries (Bank Group)).
-The Bank Group maintains its own governance structure that is responsible for the sound and prudent management of the Bank Group, with due consideration to the interests of deposit holders.
+The risk management framework has been established on the premise that a disciplined approach to risk management is best maintained with a single risk management framework located within Macquarie that applies to all Macquarie Operating and Central Service Groups (including MBL and its subsidiaries (together, 'the Banking Group')).
+The Banking Group maintains its own governance structure and has the MBL Board and MBL Executive Committee that is ultimately responsible for the sound and prudent management of MBL, with due consideration to the interests of deposit holders.